Ethical and Responsible Corporate Behaviour

 As an employer it is our responsibility to make sure we are making the most of the diverse experiences, skill sets and ways of thinking that our employees provide.
 We know how important it is to reflect our customer base, so we can better understand them, and our customers know this too.

 We will continue to focus on building a diverse and inclusive workplace and maintaining our focus on gender balance remains a key aspect of this.

-This is our second gender pay gap report under the Equality Act 2010 (Gender Pay Gap information) Regulations 2017 and although the results show that we still have a gender pay gap we don’t have an equal pay problem at Computacenter due to the systems and processes we use to review this.
+This is our third gender pay gap report under the Equality Act 2010 (Gender Pay Gap information) Regulations 2017 and although the results show that we still have a gender pay gap we don’t have an equal pay problem at Computacenter due to the systems and processes we use to review this.